 Now, obviously, there are a few other tools that will make the job a little easier, such as precision screwdrivers, an adjustable wrench, a craft knife and needle-nose pliers.
 You also can’t go wrong with a third-hand - or helping hand - tool and a good quality workbench mat.

-What pedal should I start with?
+Which pedal should I start with for my first build?

 It’s fair to say that most guitarists are stuck in the past.
 We love vintage style guitars and retro effects pedals, and luckily the latter aren’t all that complicated.
 If you’ve ever seen inside an original Fuzz Face, you’ll be aware of just how little there is in that circular enclosure.